waqaskhan540/identityserver-admin-dashboard/README.md

 ## Build Dependencies

 - .NET Core 2.0
+-  MySql Connector for .NET [not required if using SQL-Server]
 -  Visual Studio 2017 [optional]

 ## Features
  - EntityFrameworkCore 2.0+ backed stores for configuring users,clients and resources
  - Separate sections for Admins and Clients to manage resources.
  - Built-in support for authentication using external providers for ResourceOwner flow.

  ## Milestones